Freight Yard Manager - Rules

 4.1 Players should only make trains on maps where they are the YM.

-4.2 All engines created must be as listed (RR, Type/Model and Running Number) on The Diesel Shop
+4.2 All engines created must be as listed (RR, Type/Model and reporting mark) on The Diesel Shop or similar database

-4.3 Engine running numbers should include the RR and the number only e.g. NS 7102
+4.3 Reporting marks should include the RR and the number only e.g. NS 7102

-4.4 Engines should be 'painted' in a colour scheme appropriate to that RR, selected from the drop down list provided on the 'Create Cars' form.
+4.4 Engines should be in a color scheme appropriate to that RR, selected from the drop down list provided on the 'Create Cars' form.